Stevia First Corp. Licenses Fermentation-Based Stevia Intellectual Property From Vineland Research and Innovation Centre

 This news release contains "forward-looking statements" as that term is defined in Section 27(a) of the United States Securities Act of 1933, as amended and Section 21(e) of the Securities Exchange Act of 1934, as amended.
 Statements in this press release which are not purely historical are forward-looking statements and include any statements regarding beliefs, plans, expectations or intentions regarding the future.
 Such forward-looking statements include, among other things, projections of worldwide sales of stevia products, growth of stevia production and global markets.
 Actual results could differ from those projected in any forward-looking statements due to numerous factors.
 Such factors include, among others, the inherent uncertainties associated with new projects and development stage companies.
 These forward-looking statements are made as of the date of this news release, and we assume no obligation to update the forward-looking statements, or to update the reasons why actual results could differ from those projected in the forward-looking statements.
 Although we believe that any beliefs, plans, expectations and intentions contained in this press release are reasonable, there can be no assurance that any such beliefs, plans, expectations or intentions will prove to be accurate.
 Investors should consult all of the information set forth herein and should also refer to the risk factors disclosure outlined in our annual report on Form 10-K for the most recent fiscal year, our quarterly reports on Form 10-Q and other periodic reports filed from time-to-time with the Securities and Exchange Commission.

-This website contains historical and archived press releases for Stevia First Corporation The information in these press releases is historical in nature, has not been updated, and is current only to the date indicated in the particular press release.
-This information may no longer be accurate and therefore you should not rely on the information contained in these press releases.
+This website contains historical and archived press releases, blogs and rekated reorts for Stevia First Corporation.
+The information in these releases, documents and articles is historical in nature, has not been updated, and is current only to the date indicated in each instance.
+This information may no longer be accurate and therefore you should not rely on the information contained in these documents.
 To the extent permitted by law, Stevia First Corporation and its employees, agents and consultants exclude all liability for any loss or damage arising from the use of, or reliance on, any such information, whether or not caused by any negligent act or omission.